The-Social-Proof-Foundation/docs/order-book/overview.md

 ### On-Chain CLOB Matching

-MySocial’s core order-matching engine runs entirely on-chain, ensuring transparency, verifiability, and decentralization.
+MySocial's core order-matching engine runs entirely on-chain, ensuring transparency, verifiability, and decentralization.
 The CLOB maintains an active list of buy and sell limit orders, matching them based on price-time priority.
 This guarantees efficient price discovery while ensuring minimal slippage for large orders.

 Orders submitted to the MySocial order book are executed based on the following logic: